 Non-alcoholic beer is one of my go-to favorites in this regard as well.
 One of my new favorite non-alcoholic beers is produced by a company named Gruvi.
 They reached out to me a few weeks ago to offer me some of their products to try.

 I was immediately skeptical because I already have my “tried and true” favorites.
 I was worried that a new company was just trying to get some free publicity.
 However, I’m always open to being surprised so I accepted their products and tried them out.

 Me enjoying a nice cool non-alcoholic beer by Gruvi.

 I’m happy to say that Gruvi legitimately blew me away with both taste and quality.

-If you want to enjoy the taste of a cool lager, stout, or an IPA but you’re no longer a drinker, I highly recommend that you try their line up.
+If you want to enjoy the taste of a cool lager, stout, or an IPA, but you’re no longer a drinker, I highly recommend trying their lineup.
 Use discount code Ed10 for a 10% discount.
 You will not be disappointed.